lyntaxqq/KatanaDupe/README.md

-NOW THİS İS A DEATH PRJECT THİS PROJECT NOT WİLL UPDATE OF 2.2.0 VERSİON AFTER İ THİNK *
+*
 * I am not responsible for you getting banned on servers, this addon only for
 * anarchy servers and if you used it on SMP server or something like that,